kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

 ## Other Notes
 - For processing large amount of data in AWS (running analytics, for example) use-
   - RedShift: For Business Intelligence (analytics)
-  - Map Reduce: For Big Data Processing
+  - Amazon Elastic Map Reduce(EMR): For Big Data Processing
   - Get the data in using AWS Kinesis
+    - Streaming data: Kinesis Data Stream
+    - Delivery (non-streaming) data ingestion: Kinesis Firehose
-- OpsWorks:
+- **OpsWorks:**
-  - *Chef* based infra-provisioning/orchestration service provided by AWS
+  - *Chef* or *Puppet* based infra-provisioning/orchestration (similar to Ansible) service provided by AWS
+- **Trusted Advisor** is used for monitoring **service limits** of EC2 instances etc.
+- **AWS Config** maintains the configuration of the system and helps you to identify what change was made in it
+- **Amazon EMR**
+  - Used for Big-data processing (Hadoop, Apache Spark, etc.)
+  - Three types of nodes:
+    - Master Node: This node takes care of coordinating the distribution of the job across core and task nodes
+    - Core Node: This node takes care of running the task that the master node assigns.
+This node also stores the data in the Hadoop Distributed File System (HDFS) on your cluster
+    - Task Node: This node runs only the task and does not store any data.
+The task nodes are optional and provide pure compute to your cluster

 ### AWS services that are specific to a region
 - *This list is not complete*
 - The below AWS services are specific to a AWS region.
 E.g. If you plan to launch AWS EC2 instances in multiple regions, you'll need to create a security group in each region: